The PSI Calculator helps assess pneumonia severity using clinical factors to guide outpatient, hospital, or ICU care decisions.

 - Mention that it's used specifically for community-acquired pneumonia (CAP).

-- Different from CURB-65 but both help in risk stratification.
+- Different from CURB-65, but both help in risk stratification.

 CURB-65 vs PSI Calculator: What’s the Difference?

-- CURB-65 is simpler, fewer inputs.
+- CURB-65 is simpler, with fewer inputs.

 - PSI often preferred when labs are available.